Md915/F1-WDCs-Quiz/README.md

 When making a guess, try to answer with numbers (1990), not written characters (nine-teen ninety), because then the program will crash.
 I am yet to fix this, which will come in future updates.

-Currently, don't try infinite mode, it doesn't work
+Currently, don't try infinite mode, it doesn't work.

+This entire repository is a mess LMAO, I will try to fix this later on, for now I'll learn how GitHub works.